alexblanche/raytracer_project/User-guide.md

 To render in the non-interactive mode, the desired number of samples of pixels needs to be specified with this syntax:
 ``./main 10 -rays 100``

 The progress will be displayed and updated every 10 samples per pixel.
+The generated image is saved as ``output/image.bmp``.
+The directory ``output`` is created if it does not exist yet.

 ## Merger executable <a name="merger"></a>